kr105/b2368_fw/README.md

 # b2368_fw
-Small tool to test, extract and create binary firmware image files for Huawei B2368 device.
+Small tool to test, extract and create binary firmware image files for Huawei B2368-57 device and similar.
+It does not work for B2368-A22 (it uses a completely different hardware architecture).
 It might work for other devices using the same firmware image format but it is not tested.

 This tool is very alpha, I plan to add more features later on but right now it does the bare minimum.